 Mean score of companies in the Iron and Steel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Salzgitter AG reported significant carbon emissions, totalling approximately 7,308,000,000 kg CO2e from Scope 1, 491,000,000 kg CO2e from Scope 2, and a staggering 12,872,000,000 kg CO2e from Scope 3 emissions.
+In 2023, Salzgitter AG reported significant carbon emissions, totalling approximately 7,308,000,000 kg CO2e from Scope 1, 649,000,000 kg CO2e from Scope 2 (market-based), and a staggering 12,872,000,000 kg CO2e from Scope 3 emissions.
 This reflects their ongoing commitment to addressing climate change and reducing their carbon footprint.
-Salzgitter has set ambitious climate targets, committing to achieve net-zero greenhouse gas emissions across its entire value chain by 2050.
-In the near term, the company aims to reduce its Scope 1, 2, and 3 emissions by 20% per tonne of hot rolled steel by 2028, using 2021 as the base year.
-Additionally, they plan to cut absolute Scope 1 and 2 emissions by 35.6% within the same timeframe.
-For Scope 3 emissions, Salzgitter targets a 20% reduction from purchased goods and services, as well as a 33.6% reduction in emissions from the use of sold products covering fossil fuels.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2045 and a similar 90% reduction in Scope 3 emissions by 2050, both from a 2021 baseline.
-These commitments align with industry standards and reflect Salzgitter's proactive approach to sustainability and climate responsibility.
+Salzgitter has set ambitious climate targets, aiming for net-zero greenhouse gas emissions across their entire value chain by 2050.
+In the near term, they plan to reduce their Scope 1, 2, and 3 emissions by 20% per tonne of hot rolled steel by 2028, using 2021 as the base year.
+Additionally, they aim to cut absolute Scope 1 and 2 emissions by 35.6% and Scope 3 emissions from purchased goods and services by 20% within the same timeframe.
+Notably, they also target a 33.6% reduction in Scope 3 emissions from the use of sold products covering fossil fuels.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2045 and a similar 90% reduction in Scope 3 emissions by 2050, both from the 2021 baseline.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Salzgitter's commitment to sustainable practices in the iron and steel industry.

 Access structured emissions data, company-specific emission factors, and source documents